 The groups that oppose E-Verify do so because it works.
 Many business interest groups wish to continue employing illegal workers at a lower cost than U.S. citizens.
-However, they refuse to understand they are leaving Americans out of work in a time of high unemployment and providing cover and financing to transnational criminals and potential terrorists.
+However, they refuse to understand they are leaving Americans out of work while also forcing unwitting and unconsenting taxpayers to subsidize low wage illegal workers and their dependents.

 Employers should use E-Verify because it ensures they are only hiring individuals who are authorized to work in the United States.
-It’s free to use, and provides work eligibility results within three to five seconds.
+It's free to use, and provides work eligibility results almost immediately.
 Mandatory use of E-Verify would also create a level playing field, ensuring that employers who play by the rules are not undercut by competitors who hire low wage illegal aliens.
 In addition to that, it also improves the accuracy of wage and tax reporting.
-E-Verify features a photo matching tool to combat document fraud and ensure that documents presented by employees are genuine.
+E-Verify features a photo-matching tool to combat document fraud and ensure that documents presented by employees are genuine.

 In 2016, President Donald Trump was elected after successfully campaigning on major immigration reforms, to include nationwide, mandatory E-Verify.
 However, President Trump needs help from Congress though to make that a reality.
 A bill in the House of Representatives sponsored by Rep. Lamar Smith (R-Texas) called the "Legal Work Force Act" (H.R.
 1147) would require all businesses to use E-Verify within two years.